postalsys/emailengine/README.md

 Self hosted application to access IMAP accounts over REST.

+## Use cases

+-   Email applications (webmail, mobile apps etc.)
+-   Syncing users' emails into your service and sending out emails on behalf of your users (helpdesk software etc.)

 ## Features

 -   IMAP API allows simple access to IMAP accounts via REST based API.
 No need to know IMAP or MIME internals, you get a "normal" API with paged message listings.
 All text (that is subjects, email addresses, text and html content etc) is utf-8.
 Attachments are automatically decoded to binary representation.